zafar-saleem/algorithm/README.md

 Pressing this button should run your code, and the results should be gathered in the <ul> element #selectees

-NOTE: This code works on server.
-To test this code please place it on your local server environment.
+NOTE: To test the code please place it on your local server environment.